 The vision for Stirling Council's Children and Families/Criminal Justice Service is to support our children and young people within their local area, keeping all Stirling children who need care in the Stirling area.
-The service was formed as part of the restructure of the Council in 2016 to deliver on this vision working closely with partner agencies and in particular with Schools and Learning as an effective children's service.
+The service was formed as part of the restructuring of the Council in 2016 to deliver on this vision working closely with partner agencies and in particular with Schools and Learning as an effective children's service.

 To allow us to provide better services locally, future developments include commissioning intensive support services to work with young people and their families to keep them at home.
 The transformation of our current children's home will allow us to provide better services for our most vulnerable children locally.
 The service is continuing to extend and improve our fostering service.
-The Service Plan for 2018/19 provides further information on the main stategic plans for Children & Families.
+The Service Plan for 2018/19 provides further information on the main strategic plans for Children & Families.

 Joining up Health and Social Care in Forth Valley

-Stirling Council, Clackmannanshire Council and NHS Forth Valley Health Board are working together on a dramatically different approach to provide the ambitious programme of reform.
+Stirling Council, Clackmannanshire Council and NHS Forth Valley Health Board are working together on a dramatically different approach to providing the ambitious programme of reform.
 Find out more about joining up Health and Social Care in Forth Valley.

 Social Services Business Plan

 The Social Services business plan details actions that Social Services will contribute to Clackmannanshire and Stirling Council's key priority outcomes.

 The Corporate Parenting strategy aims to develop a clear commitment to Looked After Children and young people to improve outcomes.